jdiejim/pokedex-blog/README.md

 ```

-Cool right?!
-Insead of manually placing each PokeCell inside the parent element, we can just place the array and React appends each of the PokeCells to the list component.
+Cool right!
+Instead of manually placing each PokeCell inside the parent element, we can just place the cells array, and React will append each of the PokeCells to the list component.

 ## Rendering Sprites

-Remeber that we passed to each of the PokeCell componets its own pokeClass.
-Now we can use this data to determine the position of the sprite in the sprite image, and render the image on each cell.
+Now that we passed the pokeClass object to each PokeCell, we can use this data to determine the position of each sprite in the sprite image, and render the sprite in the background of each button.

-Go to the PokeCell.js file and pass in props as an argument.
+Open your **PokeCell.js** file and follow these steps:

+Since we are passing props to PokeCell, we need to include a props argument in the PokeCell function.

 ```javascript